ssiwan/CDT-PQVP-0118-WATI/README.md

-**Allow for role-based security access, to allow control of access and level of information by login**
+**3. Allow for role-based security access, to allow control of access and level of information by login**

 To make it cleaner, it is possible to create different Access Roles for different types of users for the left panel “User Access”:

  ![alt text](https://github.com/watipqvp/CDT-PQVP-0118-WATI/blob/master/wp-includes/images/README-ImageGallery/a2_2.png)
  ----------------------

- **b.
-Knowledge Sharing**
+ # b.
+Knowledge Sharing

-**Allow for the promotion of process and information across systems and channels, as requireds**
+**1. Allow for the promotion of process and information across systems and channels, as requireds**

 There are two tools implemented for the promotion of content process and information across systems and channels.